Approved November 1, 2004; Updated February 7, 2018

-Faculty must obtain permission or pay appropriate royalty fees in order to place the following types of materials on either print reserve or ERes:
+Faculty must obtain permission or pay appropriate royalty fees in order to place the following types of materials on print reserve:

 Many materials, such as government documents and older publications, are in the public domain and not protected by copyright.
 Items in both of these categories may be photocopied for reserve without permission.
 Refer to the University of North Carolina's When Copyrights Expire web page for details regarding older publications.

-All materials placed on print reserve and ERes will be at the initiative of faculty for the non-commercial, educational usage of students.
+All materials placed on print reserve will be at the initiative of faculty for the non-commercial, educational usage of students.

-Whenever possible, materials to be used for print reserve and ERes will be those purchased or licensed by the library.
+Whenever possible, materials to be used for print reserve will be those purchased or licensed by the library.

 Copies submitted to the library for reserve must include a full bibliographic reference including author, title, journal title or book publisher, and a notice of copyright (© year of first publication).
 Materials submitted without this information may be returned to the faculty member for the addition of this required information.

 The library will not place materials on reserve without permission if the nature, scope, or extent of copying is judged by the library to exceed the reasonable limits of fair use.
 Faculty must obtain permission or pay appropriate royalties in order to place copies of longer works (or substantial portions of longer works), such as complete books and performance scores.